Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Gaussian random matrices

 \subsection{Rectangular Gaussian matrices}

-\Cref{cor:norm-main} invokes the self-adjoint dilation~\eqref{eqn:sa-dilation} as a formal device to extend the comparison theorem (\cref{thm:maxeig-main}) to rectangular matrices.
+Corollary~\ref{cor:norm-main} invokes the self-adjoint dilation operator~\eqref{eqn:sa-dilation} as a formal device to extend the comparison theorem (Theorem~\ref{thm:maxeig-main}) to rectangular matrices.
 This section explains how to use the self-adjoint dilation to adapt the definitions of a Gaussian matrix and its statistics to the rectangular case.